Advertisement

 Is THCP-O legal?

 Cannabinoids found naturally in hemp plants are federally legal under the 2018 Farm Bill.
-But since there’s no evidence that THCO-O is found naturally in hemp plants, the DEA will probably consider it a controlled substance, meaning illegal.
+But since there’s no evidence that THCO-O is found naturally in hemp plants, it could be targeted by law enforcement, as happened with THC-O.

 Vaping360 placeholder image